ucb-bar/chipyard/docs/Software/Zephyr.rst

 Zephyr Use Cases
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Zephyr provides a lightweight build flow and excution environment that supports running complex end-to-end workloads without the overhead of Linux.
+Zephyr provides a lightweight build flow and execution environment that supports running complex end-to-end workloads without the overhead of Linux.

 Key benefits:
-- **Multicore & Threading Support**: Zephyr provides a task scheduler with multithreading and multicore support.
+* **Multicore & Threading Support**: Zephyr provides a task scheduler with multithreading and multicore support.
 Heterogeneous SoCs can be used via task pinning.
-- **POSIX-like API**: Zephyr provides POSIX APIs for threading and synchronization, useful for migrating Linux-based workloads.
+* **POSIX-like API**: Zephyr provides POSIX APIs for threading and synchronization, useful for migrating Linux-based workloads.
-- **Fast Boot Times**: Zephyr has a significantly **faster startup time** in **RTL simulations**.
+* **Fast Boot Times**: Zephyr has a significantly **faster startup time** in **RTL simulations** (~20K cycles for RocketConfig).
-  - On **RocketConfig**, the **main thread boots from reset in ~20K cycles**, making it suitable for VCS/Verilator-based simulations.
-  - For FireSim, Zephyr can be used to bypass the Linux boot process.
-- **Small Footprint**: Zephyr ELF files are 20-100KB (exculding application code), suitable for bringup and prototyping targets.
+* **Small Footprint**: Zephyr ELF files are 20-100KB (excluding application code), suitable for bringup and prototyping targets.
-- **Simplified Virtual Memory**: While Zephyr does not support **full virtual memory** like Linux, it does provide basic memory mapping and demand paging.
+* **Simplified Virtual Memory**: While Zephyr does not support **full virtual memory** like Linux, it does provide basic memory mapping and demand paging.

 .. _zephyr-installation: